-‘If you win the morning, you win the day.’
+‘If you win the morning, you win the day’ – Tim Ferriss

 How did you begin your day today?
 By hitting the snooze button sixteen times before slowly slithering out of bed like a hungover sloth?
 Or by springing out of bed like a kid at Christmas, shouting, “What doth the day bring, dear universe?”

-Whichever type of morning person you are, you’ve probably heard how a morning routine is one of the stepping stones to achievement.
-From Oprah Winfrey and Arianna Huffington, to Richard Branson and Tony Robbins, many successful entrepreneurs start with a routine that steers their day towards success.
+Whichever type of morning person you are, you’ve probably heard how a morning routine is one of the stepping stones to achievement and wellbeing.
+From Oprah Winfrey and Arianna Huffington, to Richard Branson and Tony Robbins, many successful people start with a morning routine that steers their day towards success.

-So, to help you decide whether a routine first thing is for you, let’s look at what the benefits really are and establish what kind of habits might be useful.
+So, to help you decide whether a morning routine is for you, let’s look at what the benefits really are and establish what kind of habits might be useful.

 Benefits of a Morning Routine